sashsvamir/yii2-gallery-manager/readme.md

 {
 }
 ```
-Or better - copy migration to you application.
+Or better - copy migration to your application.

 Add GalleryBehavior to your model, and configure it, create folder for uploaded files.